josegcpa/bovw/README.md

 output: tf-idf file
 ```

-Using the output from the previous step (`descriptor files`), we can calculate the `[tf-idf](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) files`.
+Using the output from the previous step (`descriptor files`), we can calculate the [`tf-idf`](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) files.
 This quantity is, essentially, the frequency of different descriptors across images weighed by the scarcity (inverse document frequency) of each.

 To calculate the `tf-idf files` for each volume, you can simply run `python -m mri_bovw.cluster.tf_idf`.
 To necessary arguments are: the `--input_path`, which should be the output produced in the previous step when using the `--output_path` flag, and the `--output_path`, which is the produced tf-idf vectors for each volume and the idf used to calculate it (the recommended way of loading the `tf-idf` file is using `joblib.load`, which produces a dictionary containing the tf-idf values as a dictionary (under the `features` key) and the idf values used to calculate this (under the `idf` key)).
 By storing the idf together with the tf-idf, we can ensure that this is transferrable to other (validation or testing datasets) - to calculate the `tf-idf file` of a `cluster count file` using the idf calculated with another dataset, we simply have to use the `--idf_source` flag pointing to the source tf-idf output.

-### Multiple instance learning of virtual phenotypes
+### 2. Multiple instance learning of virtual phenotypes

 To-do!